-All in all, this is value-packed headset with little downsides in the form of non-detachable mic and no surround sound.
+All in all, this is a value-packed headset with little downsides in the form of a non-detachable mic and no surround sound.
 Also, it doesn't come with an extra pair of earcups in case the current ones don't fit you properly.

 Razer Kraken Pro V2: Check Price On Amazon

-Note: Here we're talking about the Kraken Pro V2 headset, not Kraken 7.1 v2 surround sound headset.
+Note: Here we're talking about the Kraken Pro V2 headset, not the Kraken 7.1 v2 surround sound headset.

 Like Logitech G pro headset, Kraken Pro V2 is designed by Razer for eSports gaming.

 Its round-shaped earcups are large and go over-your-ears.
 They're really comfortable and I didn't feel any discomfort despite wearing them with my glasses on.